Working with IBM Rational DOORS 9 Requirements

 Select MATLAB > Select Item in DOORS to navigate to the imported requirements reference.

 If your DOORS module has links between DOORS items, you may use additional commands to bring links into the requirements set.
 Also, if your DOORS module has links to Simulink models, use link synchronization to bring the links into the requirements set.
 See the section Copying Link Information from DOORS to Simulink in Managing Requirements for Fault-Tolerant Fuel Control System (IBM Rational DOORS).

 Before you import your DOORS module, be sure that you've added all desired requirements attributes.
-You cannot import additional attributes to Simulink Requirements after the original import.
+You cannot import additional attributes to Requirements Toolbox after the original import.